akos0511/EasyInstallerSimply/README.md

 ### Scroll down to find the tutorial with EasyInstaller

 ## Builds from 16.00+ do NOT work with either Rift or Era.
-Although Neonite can be used to access Events and builds past 16.00.
+Although Neonite/Carbon can be used to access Events and builds past 16.00.

 Useful Discord servers for Builds that are in the EasyInstaller.exe:

-Neo Mods (Used to play events past 16.00): [Neonite Mods Discord Server](https://discord.gg/n9MAV7HZUk)
+Carbon (Used to play Fortnite builds ranging from 7.30 to latest (Subject to change)): [Neonite Mods Discord Server](https://discord.gg/n9MAV7HZUk)

 Era (Used to play Fortnite builds ranging from 2.5 to 12.41 (Subject to change)): [Era Discord Server](https://discord.gg/Erafn)